Glen-Ochieng/My-SQL-Course./50 QUESTIONS TEST.md

 select worker.* from worker
 left join worker_clone
 using(worker_id)
 where worker_clone.worker_id is NULL; # uses everything from first table and only empty/ non matching entries in second table.
 Since worker_clone is not null then no values from the second table will appear

+#31.
+Show the current date and time
+select now();
+#OR
+select curdate(); #cur stands for current

+#32.
+Show the top n (say 5) records of a table order by descending salary
+select * from worker order by salary desc limit 5;

+#33.
+Determine the nth(say 5 th) highest salary from a table
+select * from worker order by salary desc limit 4,1;

+/*LIMIT 4, 1:
+The first number (4) is the offset — it skips the top 4 rows.
+The second number (1) is the number of rows to return — it fetches only the next row (i.e., the 5th one).*/

 ```